hhkaos/awesome-arcgis/arcgis/integrations/README.md

 |Product|Integration type|
 |---|---|
-|Autocad|Revit is supported by ArcGIS Pro.
-It also exists a free plug-in to connect AutoCAD to ArcGIS ([ArcGIS for Autocad](../products/arcgis-for-autocad/README.md)).
+|AutoCAD|Revit is supported by ArcGIS Pro.
+It also exists a free plug-in to connect AutoCAD to ArcGIS ([ArcGIS for AutoCAD](../products/arcgis-for-autocad/README.md)).
 Work with Autodesk Civil 3D and InfraWorks directly though the [Autodesk Connector for ArcGIS](https://www.esri.com/en-us/about/esri-partner-network/our-partners/global-alliances/autodesk-esri)

 ### Reporting Tools / Business Intelligence (BI) tools